adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="the-end-product"></a>
 ### The End Product

 We will be building a web application throughout this series, called "Has it Been Made Yet?".
-It should let users type in a few keywords for a hackathon idea, and then it will tell them whether or not someone has made that idea and hosted it on [GitHub](github).
-GitHub is a social network for [open-source](open-source) code, and is the most popular place for programmers to host their projects (and therefore, a great place to check for our app).
+It should let users type in a few keywords for a hackathon idea, and then it will tell them whether or not someone has made that idea and hosted it on [GitHub][github].
+GitHub is a social network for [open-source][open-source] code, and is the most popular place for programmers to host their projects (and therefore, a great place to check for our app).

 <a id="table-of-contents"></a>
 ## Table of Contents